skills/communicate-using-markdown/.github/steps/3-add-a-code-example.md

 ### :keyboard: Activity: Adding a code example

-1. Open the `day-1.md` file for editing.
+1. On the `start-blog` branch, open the `day-1.md` file for editing.

-1. Add an entry in the **Review** entry recording an awesome code snippet you just learned from the GitHub Blog.
+1. Below **Review** level two heading add the following entry recording an awesome code snippet you just learned from the GitHub Blog.

    ````md
    Convert an image or video from dark mode to light mode using [ffmpeg](https://www.ffmpeg.org)